adventuremomblog

 4700 Middle Creek Rd, Burlington, KY

-The “cliffs” weren’t as dramatic as I anticipated on my first visit because I was picturing something more like Red River Gorge because of the name, but I did still enjoy hiking the trail.
+The “cliffs” weren’t as dramatic as I had anticipated, given the preserve’s name.
+I was picturing something more like Red River Gorge, but I still enjoyed hiking the trail.

-The 74 acre preservice has 20 to 49-foot cliff formations, 2.4 miles of unpaved walking trails and beautiful wildflowers.
+The 74-acre preserve features 20 to 49-foot cliff formations, 2.4 miles of unpaved walking trails, and beautiful wildflowers.

 Be on the lookout for the wild columbine flowers in bloom at Boone Cliffs Park that naturally grow out of limestone cliffs.

-The parking lot of the preserve is really small and make sure that you pay attention to the parking signs to make sure that you are in the designated location.
+The parking lot for the preserve is small.
+Pay attention to the parking signs to ensure you’re in the designated location.

 Big Bone Lick State Historic Site